jcejohnson-archive/docker-apache/README.md

 docker run -d -p 4.5.6.7:80:80 --name apacheBar tragus/apache
 ```

+## TODO
+Follow the pattern at https://github.com/cpuguy83/docker-nfs-server
+to use runsvdir.
+Have inotifywait recursively monitor /etc/apache2
+so that we can easily externalize and modify the apache configuration.

 ## Warning
 There is no logfile management in the container at this time.
 You may want to map /var/log/apache2 (or all of /var/log) to